Entangled states are typically incomparable: A general central limit theorem for linear statistics of the Wishart--Laguerre ensemble

 In this appendix we explain how to deduce the statements of \cref{thm:general-CLT,thm:general-CLT-infinite} from results in \cite{lytova2009central,BY88,Bao15}.
 As in the statements of these theorems, let $\mu_1,\dots,\mu_n$ be the eigenvalues of a random matrix sampled from the complex Wishart--Laguerre ensemble with parameters $n,m$, and assume $m/n\to c\in [1,\infty]$.

 We recall the relevant statements from \cite{lytova2009central,BY88,Bao15}.
-Let $a_\pm = (1\pm \sqrt c)^2$, let $\mathcal F_0$ be the set of all differentiable functions $f:\mb R\to \mb R$ such that both $f$ and $f'$ have compact support\footnote{The different theorems we are citing here have slightly different assumptions, but this is a simple assumption which certainly suffices for each of the theorems we cite.}, and fix $g\in \mc F_0$.
+Let $a_\pm = (1\pm \sqrt c)^2$, and let $\mathcal F_0$ be the set of all differentiable functions $f:\mb R\to \mb R$ such that both $f$ and $f'$ have compact support.
+The cited results are stated under slightly different regularity assumptions, but $\mathcal F_0$ is a convenient common subclass which certainly satisfies each of them.
+Below we will use truncation and concentration to pass from $\mathcal F_0$ to the larger class $\mc F$ appearing in \cref{thm:general-CLT,thm:general-CLT-infinite}; in particular, the polynomial test functions used in \cref{cor:c<infty,cor:c=infty} belong to $\mc F$.
+Fix $g\in \mc F_0$.

 First, if $c<\infty$ then let $W=g(\mu_1/n)+\dots+g(\mu_n/n)$.
 In this case, \cite[Theorem~4.1]{lytova2009central} (which is really a restatement of results in \cite{MP67}) says that

 and \cite[Theorem~4.2]{lytova2009central} says that $W-\mb EW\overset d\to \mc N(0,\sigma^2)$, where